Kuda vs Opay: which is better? Fees, user feedback, features and trust in 2023

 Kuda vs opay which is better?

 Both kuda and opay are really good apps and either of them can be good for you, depending on your specific needs.
-If what you want is an app that works like a traditional banking system, that you can save money, pay bills, make transfer and get access to credit then kuda is for you, but if you need more than that you’ll be better off with opay as you’ll get Access to more exciting features such as access to POS devices, bonuses and cashbacks, fast loan access albeit higher interest rates.
+If what you want is an app that works like a traditional banking system, where you can save money, pay bills, make transfers, and get access to credit then kuda is for you, but if you need more than that you’ll be better off with opay as you’ll get access to more exciting features such as access to POS devices, bonuses, and cashbacks, fast loan access albeit higher interest rates.

 Thanks for stopping by.